Can You Answer These Real Jeopardy! Questions About Words?

 A triple stumper!
 Not one of the three contestants in 2015 knew the correct question: “What is persecution?”

-Check out these Latin words that will make you sound smarter.
+Check out these Latin phrases that will make you sound smarter.

 Tree Words for $500: You wood wood like like this 1966 Neil Diamond hit if you heard it